feelcoin-org/feelcoin-wallet-generator/README.md

-# 2ACoin-Paper #
+# Feelcoin-Paper #

 This is a simple Paper Wallet implementation for 2ACoin.
 When placed on a server that can generate and present web pages, this application will generate a paper 2ACoin wallet.

 ## About ##

-2ACoin is an innovative crypto-currency that is designed/developed to protect American's Second Amendment Rights.
-2ACoin provides the benefits of a crypto-currency utilizing the CryptoNote algorithm and also supports the NRA with annual crypto donations.
+Feelcoin is a decentralized peer-to-peer open source private electronic currency.

 ### Copypasta for license when editing files ###

-Hi 2ACoin contributor, thanks for forking and sending back Pull Requests.
+Hi Feelcoin contributor, thanks for forking and sending back Pull Requests.
 Extensive docs about contributing are in the works or elsewhere.
 For now this is the bit we need to get into all the files we touch.
 Please add it to the top of the files you modify.

     // Copyright (c) 2018, The TurtleCoin Developers
     // Copyright (c) 2018, The 2ACoin Developers
-    //
+    // Copyright (c) 2020, The Feelcoin Developers
     // Please see the included LICENSE file for more information.